 Most people presume that alcohol is completely banned in Pakistan but the reality is quite different.
 Alcohol is freely, legally available to foreigners and non-Muslims and Rawalpindi even has its own brewery, Murree, which does a half decent lager using an old British colonial recipe.
 In truth, most Pakistani’s love a sneaky drink and are able to buy it from one of the licenses outlets simply by saying they are Christian (if the attendant even asks).
 However, it is not possible to drink in restaurants and there is no bar or club scene so once you get your hooch you are encouraged to go home and drink it privately and quietly.
 Procuring alcohol also gets logistically difficult once you get out of the cities and into the mountains which has led to a booming & dangerous bootlegging scene as well as the clandestine importation of sub-standard Chinese rice wines.

 It has the best scenery in the world

 OK so I haven’t yet seen the whole world yet but out of the 40+ countries I have visited so far, Pakistan by far has the most awesome, stunning and utterly majestic natural scenery.
 The Himalayan foothills of Hunza Valley are truly epic, largely undeveloped and only have a fraction of the trash that neighboring India has.
-The stone desert of Balochistan will inspire religious experience into all who gaze upon them.
+The stone desert of Balochistan will inspire religious experience into all who gaze upon them and Phander Valley is a peaceful paradise.
 Pakistan also has 9 of the worlds top 20 biggest mountains including K2 and the deadly Nanga Pasat.
 The best thing of all is that, unlike Nepal, the trekking and mountaineering scene is still a low key affair in Pakistan so visitors may even find they have whole mountains and entire trekking routes all to themselves.